 Looking to obtain Hungarian residency by investment in 2020?
-While the often controversial €300,000 Hungary Government Bond Residency Programme was discontinued on 31 March 2017, foreign investors can still apply for Hungarian residency through business formation – for now.
-Find out more about this relatively unknown EU investor visa programme below, or contact us now for a free consultation.
+While the often controversial €300,000 Hungary Government Bond Residency Program was discontinued on 31 March 2017, foreign investors can still apply for Hungarian residency through business formation – for now.
+Find out more about this relatively unknown EU investor visa program below, or contact us now for a free consultation.

-And unlike with most competing programmes, there are no significant annual maintenance costs associated with your Hungarian residency.
+And unlike with most competing programs, there are no significant annual maintenance costs associated with your Hungarian residency.